 It wasn’t much more than a month ago that we received an email from someone desperate to do some Skye hiking over the Easter Holidays and also have a bit of an adventure in the wilderness.
 Well, we thought we could help with that!
 Trying to fill a trip at short notice can sometimes be a wee bit tricky, but as this was Easter week, and we knew there were quite a few folk already interested in doing this trip with us at some point this summer, it seemed like there was a reasonable chance of assembling a team and it wasn’t long before a small group of other equally keen folk had been “recruited”.

 Sunday evening saw us huddled round a table in the Heb in Broadford, hatching a plan for the next few days.
 A civilised after breakfast start time seemed good, and at around 9.30 the following morning we were heading down to the start point of our 3 day hike, at Elgol in South Skye.
 Our food and camping equipment was to be taken by boat, thanks to our friends at Misty Isle Boat Trips.
 As we rounded Loch Slapin the promising start to the day’s weather seemed as if it was not going to live up to expectation – there were none of the fabulous views of Bla Bheinn that you usually get from here.
 In fact, all we could see was the road, a few sheep and some early lambs.
 Still, by this stage there was no scope for a change of plan.The requested album cannot be loaded at this time.
-Error: OAuthException Code: 10, (#10) To use 'Page Public Content Access', your use of this endpoint must be reviewed and approved by Facebook.
-To submit this 'Page Public Content Access' feature for review please read our documentation on reviewable features: https://developers.facebook.com/docs/apps/review.
+Error: OAuthException Code: 10, (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.

 Arriving at Elgol, the weather suddenly opened up again and as we headed out along the coastal path towards Coruisk, the Cuillin revealed themselves from behind a curtain of soft cloud.
 These sudden shifts in light and scenery are one of the things that makes Skye hiking so special!
 The path from Elgol to Camasunary is never in what could be called good condition, but this early in the season there were the after effects of the winter rains to contend with.
 Several sections were looking, and feeling, decidedly crumbly.
 With care and concentration, however, it was passable and the rewards in terms of the views were, as always, well worth the effort of following the road less travelled.
 After an hour or so there was a break to the cyclic rhythm of walk looking at feet, stop, absorb the view, take photos, absorb the view some more, walk again – we’d reached the beach at Scaladale and had a wee tea stop.
 We’d been this way at the end of the previous week with a different group, and had found a sheep’s skull with a very impressive set of horns.
 At first it didn’t seem to be there and it seemed likely that someone had carried it off as a trophy, but then we noticed that it had become the centrepiece of an interesting sculpture made of rings of different coloured stones on the pebbled storm beach.
 Curious!